 Company pride runs deep with the Huber family, and each successive generation has helped ensure the company is run with the highest ethical standards everywhere it operates.
 To this day, the family plays an active role in supporting the company’s culture and ensuring everything we do is in the spirit of the Huber Principles.

 While Huber is a privately-held company, it adheres to many of the best practices of a public company, including regularly communicating with shareholders, holding a yearly shareholder meeting and publishing an annual financial report.
 Family members can become involved with the company through internships and employment opportunities.
 Huber family members continue to serve on the Huber Board, as well as on the Management Boards of Huber’s individual portfolio companies.

-The Huber family has an award-winning governance structure in place to nurture relationships among members of the extended Huber family, and also serves as a vehicle to discuss important issues within the family, as well as between the family and the company.
+The Huber family received the 2018 Kellogg Family Enterprise Leadership Award in recognition of their governance structure, which nurtures relationships among members of the extended Huber family and serves as a vehicle to discuss important issues within the family, as well as between the family and the company.
 The overall governing body is the Huber Family Council, led by the Family Council Board, which is comprised of elected Board Members.

 In addition to the Huber Family Council, there are several task forces and committees that address specific issues of importance to family members, including education, environmental stewardship and philanthropy.

 The Huber family focuses on the future—with an eye on what they and company leave behind as their legacy.
 Huber has put a greater focus on sustainability, diversity and inclusion, and responsible corporate citizenship as part of the family’s mission to be a force for good in the world.
 The company’s initiatives strive to include people from all backgrounds, protect the environment and leave a lasting positive impact in the communities in which the company operates.